 - The HyperCVAD Regimen

-Different Several drugs given together to increase response rate of certain tumors. regimens are used to treat Burkitt lymphoma in children and adolescents.
-Younger patients tend to have excellent responses to Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells. and particularly high cure rates.
+Different combination chemotherapy regimens are used to treat Burkitt lymphoma in children and adolescents.
+Younger patients tend to have excellent responses to chemotherapy and particularly high cure rates.

 Treatments Under Investigation

 Ongoing clinical trials are investigating various combination therapy regimens, including new agents in combination with the agents mentioned above.
 The combination of brentuximab vedotin (Adcetris) plus rituximab is being studied in clinical trials as front-line (initial) therapy for patients with CD30+ and/or EBV+ lymphomas.
-New agents are also being investigated alone or as part of combination therapy in relapsed or A cancer that is resistant to treatment. (disease does not respond to treatment) disease, including the following:
+New agents are also being investigated alone or as part of combination therapy in relapsed or refractory (disease does not respond to treatment) disease, including the following:

 - Alisertib (MLN8237)

 To learn more about Burkitt lymphoma, download the Burkitt Lymphoma Fact Sheet.